 “Are we there yet?”
-It’s the dreaded phrase of family road trips and around the Puget Sound region, probably most heard up and down the I-5 corridor.
-I-5 offers an efficient route, but let’s face it — it’s not always the most interesting.
+It’s the dreaded phrase of family road trips and around the Puget Sound region, probably most heard up and down the Interstate 5 corridor.
+I-5 offers an efficient route, but let’s face it — it’s not always the most interesting or scenic.

 A great solution is to hop off the highway for a quick play stop.
 Here is a round-up of kid tested pit stops that also offer some family fun along I-5 between Portland, Seattle and Bellingham.

-While they won’t make your trip faster, they may just make getting there half the fun — or at least bearable.
+While these stops definitely won’t make your trip faster, they may just make getting there half the fun — or at least bearable.

 Note: Exits refer to a northbound route.
 If you’re taking the exact same exit, the numbers will be the same either way; however, in some cases a different exit may be quicker if you’re southbound.
 The top link in each blurb links to a Google map.

 Need to regroup already?!
-Take Exit 181A and fuel up at PlayHappy Café, an award-winning play space less than one mile from I-5.
-Parents can enjoy a latte while kiddos in the 6-and-under set roam the shoeless play area.
-Admission is $10 for the first child and $7 for siblings.
+Take Exit 181A and fuel up at PlayHappy Café, an indoor play space less than a mile from I-5.
+Parents can enjoy a coffee and free wifi while kiddos in the 6-and-under set roam the shoeless play area.
+Admission to the play space is $8–$11; adults and babes-in-arms are free.
 Discounted multi-visit play passes are available for frequent visitors.
 Note that weekend hours are limited.
 Don’t forget your socks!

 History and aviation buffs will want a return visit to see the Flying Heritage Collection at Paine Field, a collection of iconic fighter planes from around the housed inside two enormous hangars.
 It’s about 15 minutes from the freeway via Exit 186; admission is $10–$14 and kids ages 5 and under are free.

 Everett boosters will likely protest the pit stop label, and you may want to return when you have time to linger.
 The excellent Imagine Children’s Museum is a short jog off the freeway, and worth a visit, although it may be hard to tear your kids away from the water table and the dinosaur dig.
 Don’t miss the rooftop playground if you visit on a sunny day.
 Check website for admission prices and hours.
 Reach the downtown Everett museum via Exit 193 coming from the south.

 This popular produce stand is just off the freeway.
 In addition to all kinds of fresh, local produce, they sell homemade pies and other goodies.
 Openings are seasonal.
 Much of this area is still farmland, so you may have other opportunities to stop for just off-the-vine goodness.
 If you see one, take it!

 You’ll see Burlington’s many outlet stores from the freeway.
-Unless your kids are shoppers, skip the outlets and head to the Skagit Children’s Museum in the Cascade Mall, a venue which recently nearly doubled in size.
-Admission is a reasonable $6.25 for adults and kids (babies free).
-You’ll find it just past the outlet stores: Look for Chuck E Cheese and Sears from the freeway.
+Unless your kids are shoppers, skip the outlets and head to the Skagit Children’s Museum in the Cascade Mall.
+Admission is reasonable for adults and kids and babies are free.
+You’ll find it just past the outlet stores: Look for Chuck E. Cheese and Sears from the freeway.
 Enter from the southwest side of the mall.
 Check website for current admission prices and hours.